georgy7/catframes/README.md

 # Also

 You can use the script separately.
-It scans all jpeg and png files in a folder.
+It scans all JPEG and PNG files in a folder.

 ```
 $ most_common_image_resolution_in_the_folder.py [--statistics|-s]